Home » Cookie Recipes » Piparelli Biscotti

 Instructions

-• Preheat oven to 180C/375F and line baking tray with paper.
+• Preheat oven to 375ºF (180ºC) and line a baking sheet with parchment paper.

 • Using a stand mixer or by hand, beat butter with brown sugar and honey.
 Add one egg white and mix well.